lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-commands.md

 ### 9 Tx Notes

-The `oxen-wallet-cli` allows you to add notes to specific txid’s, however this note does not get stored on the blockchain, rather it is stored on client side, on the device that generates the `tx_note`.
+The `lozzax-wallet-cli` allows you to add notes to specific txid’s, however this note does not get stored on the blockchain, rather it is stored on client side, on the device that generates the `tx_note`.

 #### 9.1 Set tx note